google/seqio/README.md

 #### Metrics

-Metrics are functions that are passed (by the [Evaluator](#evaluator)) the fully-materialized list of postprocessed model outputs (or scores) and targets and return a mapping from string names to `Metric` objects containing their values.
-These are most commonly floating-point scalars, but may also be text, images, audio, histograms, etc (see [evaluation.py](https://github.com/google/seqio/tree/main/seqio/evaluation.py) for the full list).
+Metrics are functions that are passed (by the [Evaluator](#evaluator)) the fully-materialized list of postprocessed model outputs (or scores) and targets and return a mapping from string names to `MetricValue` objects containing their values.
+These are most commonly floating-point scalars, but may also be text, images, audio, histograms, etc (see [metrics.py](https://github.com/google/seqio/tree/main/seqio/metrics.py) for the full list).

 The first argument of a metric function must always be called `targets`.
 If the second argument of a metric function is called `predictions`, it will be passed the decoded and detokenized model prediction.
 If it is called `scores`, it will be passed a list of log-likelihood scores for each example.